 Julie Wolfe

-Julie Wolfe is a multimedia, conceptual artist based in Washington, D.C., and New York City.
+Julie Wolfe is a multimedia, conceptual artist based in New York City.
 Her work explores the layered relationship between external environments and interior states of perception, often drawing from archives of collected imagery, data, and found material.
 Through a practice that spans painting, installation, collage, and artist’s books, Wolfe constructs richly textured systems of color, form, and language that serve as poetic frameworks for navigating time, memory, and identity.

 Known for her experimental use of materials—including layered transparencies, overprinting techniques, and hand-drawn interventions—Wolfe frequently reconfigures her own visual archive to explore new associations.
 Her artist’s books function as intimate extensions of her studio practice, bridging the tactile and conceptual, the personal and the collective.